 One of the often used strategies to reduce labor market frictions when the farm labor supply is tight is to hire workers through FLCs.
 However, findings in this paper suggest that FLC crews were similarly vulnerable to the spread of COVID-19 in 2020.
 Investments in new labor-saving or labor-augmenting technologies that increase labor productivity were already underway for FVH crops prior to the pandemic due, in large part, to the tightening farm labor supply over the past several decades (Charlton et al., 2019; Hamilton et al., 2020).
-Increased risk with respect to worker safety and labor supply during the pandemic might induce additional producers to invest in mechanized solutions and labor-saving technologies as a risk management strategy (Koundouri, Nauges, and Tzouvelekas, 2006), likely beginning with the farms that are most vulnerable to labor shortages (Griliches, 1957) or that experienced the largest increases in labor costs.
+Increased risk with respect to worker safety and labor supply during the pandemic might induce more producers to invest in mechanized solutions and labor-saving technologies as a risk management strategy (Koundouri, Nauges, and Tzouvelekas, 2006).
+Long-term effects of the coronavirus pandemic on agricultural production are beyond the scope of this paper.
+In time, future research may illuminate some of the long-term effects.